This article was originally published on July 2020 and updated with new content on May 2021.

 By giving objective reviews to each product that he showcases, he gives his viewers an insight into the product quality and useability of the product.
 This makes it easier for the viewers to decide which product is the best for them.

-Since April of this year, Wang Lei has been actively selling products via his Facebook page and garnered thousands of viewers.
+Since April of 2020, Wang Lei has been actively selling products via his Facebook page and garnered thousands of viewers.
 He would answer questions that his viewers had about the product throughout the live stream session.

 Furthermore, to make his e-commerce live streams more interesting and engaging, Wang Lei even cracks jokes and (jokingly) curses at his viewers.
 According to Wang Lei, the more he scolded his viewers, the more they would want to watch his streams.